dereksdata/pyspark-jupyter-cdh/README.md

 then ``chmod +x /etc/init.d/pyspark-jupyter-cdh`` and ``chmod +x /usr/local/sbin/pyspark-jupyter-cdh.sh``

-(ensure the user you wish to use sof the daemon has sufficient permissions to execute ``/usr/local/sbin/pyspark-jupyter-cdh.sh``)
+(ensure the user you wish to use for the daemon has sufficient permissions to execute ``/usr/local/sbin/pyspark-jupyter-cdh.sh``)

 If you have installed the anaconda using parcel at defaults the service should operate without changes as the hdfs user.
 Otherwise edit the ``/etc/init.d/pyspark-jupyter-cdh`` file and change the values below as you desire